abrahamrowe/monte-carlo/README.md

 |     10,000 | ~20–30 s         |
 |    100,000 | ~2–3 min         |

 Google Apps Script has a 6-minute per-invocation execution cap.
-At around 100 formula cells and 50,000 iterations you start to approach it.
+At around 100 formula cells and 50,000 iterations you might run into this limit.
 The custom-iteration dialog accepts up to 200,000.

 ## Test-in-Sheets checklist